dmparrishphd/click/README.md

 # click
 Capture mouse clicks in R

-## Future

-Plan for v0.0-2: The return of the primary function will be in a more compact form.

 ## Installation

+Download

+ - the click.2 directory and contents or, for the older click, download
-Download the .tar.gz file.
-Unzip the tar file.
-Extract the contents of the tar file to the directory `SOURCE`, where `SOURCE` is a path, including the final path separator.
+ - the .tar.gz file.
+Unzip the tar file and extract the contents of the tar file

+ Download (or extracted download) should be in the directory `SOURCE`, where `SOURCE` is a path, including the final path separator.
 Start a fresh R session.
 Execute

     install.packages(
 	      pkgs=paste0(SOURCE, "click"),